LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

 The workspace in Visual Studio Code consists of three main panels:

 .. figure:: figures/labeled-workspace.png
-   :alt: VSCode workspace with the terminal, main toolbar, and code editor labeled.
+   :alt: VS Code workspace with the terminal, main toolbar, and code editor labeled.
    :width: 80%

-   The VSCode workspace.
+   The VS Code workspace.

-#. **Terminal Panel**: VSCode allows us to run our terminal application inside
+#. **Terminal Panel**: VS Code allows us to run our terminal application inside
    the workspace.
 All of the actions we practiced in the :ref:`Terminal chapter <terminal-chapter>` will work here.
 #. **Toolbar and File Tree**: This panel lets us navigate the file system,
    perform searches, install extensions, update the software, etc.
 #. **Editor Panel**: Our code goes here!
-VSCode recognizes most major
+VS Code recognizes most major
    programming languages.

 .. _local-practice: